 My original career was in the hospitality industry.
 I did a four year cooking apprenticeship many, many years ago so I’m actually a qualified chef.
 There was a range of reasons that I decided it wasn’t the career for me.

 I’m wondering if you’ve jumped career.
 What was it that made you decide to switch?
-Why did you leave one career and start something new?Friends share .... so please consider sharing "Time for a Career Change" using the buttons above.
+Why did you leave one career and start something new?Friends share .... so please consider sharing "Time for a Career Change" using the buttons below.
 Thanks.